Testing event-driven systems, simply.

 Security first

 Flurry is built with security in mind.
-Sensitive data like API keys and AWS credentials stay with you.
-Simply configure these in your local environment where you run the Flurry CLI.
-Features that send data into our system, like collection run metrics, are optional.
-You decide what features to opt into.
+Sensitive data like API keys, secrets and AWS credentials stay with you.
+Simply configure these in the environment where you run the Flurry CLI.

 Get started

-Flurry is in closed beta.
-Contact us if you would like to give Flurry a try.
+Flurry is in beta.
+We are enthusiastically looking to work with individuals and teams that are building and testing event driven systems.
+Contact us if you would like to give Flurry a try for free.